geraintluff/jsfx/doc/Vibrato.md

 # Vibrato

-This effect produces vibrato, using MIDI notes to give a more natural envelope to the vibrato.
+This effect it adds vibrato, using MIDI notes to produce a more natural envelope (compared to a constant LFO).
+Each note resets the vibrato to zero, and it is slowly introduced.

-When no notes are being played, no vibrato is added.
-When a note is played, vibrato slowly appears, and stops when the note finishes.
-When a new note is triggered, vibrato stops and then starts again.
+This is most useful for adding vibrato to synths that don't have already have it - for example, [ReaSynth](audio-demos/Vibrato-ReaSynth.mp3).

 ![screenshot](images/Vibrato.png)